Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 4. **Insert the screenshot** into a Word document under the heading that matches the task name:
    - Example: **Task1**, **Task2**, **Task3**, etc.
 5. After completing all tasks, **convert the Word document to PDF**.
 Name the PDF file using your **Seneca username**, for example salim123.pdf
-6. **Submit the PDF file** as your final lab submission on Blackbaord.
+6. **Submit the PDF file** as your final lab submission on Blackboard.

 ## INVESTIGATION 1: USING IF-ELSE AND input() FUNCTION